 - 1. Walkway pads shall be provided to all roof equipment and appurtenances requiring maintenance. - 2.
 Specify service walkways (minimum 2'0" wide) appropriately located to service all roof top equipment from the roof access. - 3.
 Provide snow guards over entrances on all roofs with a slope of 6 in 12 or greater.
-Do not use snow guards that require a screw connection. - 4.
+Snow guards to be screwed and adhered to roof. - 4.
 Access to the roof from both the interior and exterior of a building shall be restricted.
 If interior roof hatches are used, they must be padlocked and located in areas restricted to the general public and accessible only by authorized personnel. - 5.
 Specify roof hatches that are insulated and lockable. - 6.
 Roofs shall be accessible by stairs and not by vertical ladders.